dcmi/dctap-python/docs/normalizations/validate_uri.rst

 URIs
 ^^^^

-In the CSV file of a DCAP, URIs can be represented in three possible ways:
+In the CSV file of a DCTAP, URIs can be represented in three possible ways:

 - as full URIs
 - as full URIs enclosed in angle brackets
 - as prefixed URIs (eg, `dc:`, `wd:Q46914185`)

-The base URI of the DCAP can be depicted as a bare colon (`:`).
+The base URI of the DCTAP can be depicted as a bare colon (`:`).

 The Statement class performs some normalization of URI values (stripping out enclosing angle brackets) and checks whether URIs and prefixed URIs are basically well-formed.
 No attempt is made to cover all edge cases; the sanity checks are no substitute for careful modeling.
 There is also an attempt to catch inconsistencies in cases where one element depends on, or implies, another.
 For example: